 You should always speak to your doctor about Malaria prophylaxis and prevention before travelling to a malaria area such as Victoria Falls or the Kruger National Park in South Africa.
 We are not doctors and the below information is intended as a guideline only - it is not intended to replace that issued by your doctor.
 Thousands of travellers visit Africa every year and so this should not deter you from travelling to the Victoria Falls.
-The Victoria Falls lies within what is commonly described as a low risk malaria area, however we err on the side of caution and still recommend you take prophylaxis.
+The Victoria Falls lies within what is commonly described as a low risk malaria area, however, we are on the side of caution and still recommend you take prophylaxis.

 Prevention and Treatment of Malaria